 - Oil Rig Manager – $101,371

 - Pipefitter – $64,506

 - Welder – $83,020

 - Industrial Mechanic $60,443

 - Plumber – $78,000

-As experience and location change the salary, these are not to be completely relied on, but used as a reference!
+As experience and location change the salary, these are not entirely relied on but used as a reference!

-We’ve now looked at some of the most in-demand jobs, different trades’ salaries, and some various high paying jobs Canada has to offer.
+We’ve now looked at some of the most in-demand jobs, highest-paying trades’ salaries, and some various high-paying jobs Canada has to offer.
 Use this information to help you choose a career that fits your desires, skills, and wishes!

 Learn More About the Highest Paying Jobs in Canada